MikeAustin71/es5jspmAngular2/ReadMe.md

-# Getting Started With JSPM and System.js
+# Getting Started With JSPM, Typescript and Angular 2
+This is a setup script for a skeleton project.

  * Configuring for ES5, jspm, Typescript and Angular2
  * jspm Version 0.16.4
  * Typescript 1.6.2